This Is Me

 Xyrs ( |

-Gender identity describes an individual’s personal sense of their gender, not their biological sex.
-A person’s gender identity may or may not be the same as what they marked as gender on their application to the College.
+Gender identity describes an individual’s sense of their gender — not their biological sex.
+A person’s gender identity may or may not be the same as the gender they marked on their application to the College.

 For more information about personal pronouns, gender identity and why they matter, visit the Safe Zone website.

-You may update your preferred name, add your personal pronouns and/or update your gender identification in my Tri-C space.
+You may update your chosen name, add your personal pronouns and/or update your gender identification in my Tri-C space.

 Students